ManeeshaChandeep/ManeeshaChandeep/README.md

 ###            I'm a developer from Sri Lanka

 🌱 I’m currently learning Computer Science and Software Engineering.

-🌱 I’m currently learning at ijse
+🌱 I’m currently learning at ijse.

+📫 How to reach me maneeshachandeep@gmail.com
 <!--
 **ManeeshaChandeep/ManeeshaChandeep** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.